 - Renewing or replacing a Belgian passport

 The Belgian passport is a biometric passport with an electronic chip containing the passport holder’s key personal details.
 Belgium was one of the first countries to start issuing electronic passports back in 2004 and the new biometric passport including fingerprints was issued in 2014.
 The standard Belgian passport is a burgundy-coloured booklet, like many European passports, that comes in either 35-page or 60-page format.
 The main page will feature the holder’s photograph, signature, key personal information and passport ID number.

-Passports in Belgium are issued by the Federal Public Service Foreign Affairs and the following types of Belgian passport are available:
+The Federal Public Service Foreign Affairs issues passports in Belgium.
+The following types of Belgian passports are available:

 - Standard Belgian biometric passport issued to all citizens.

 - Diplomatic passport issued to state officials and members of the Belgian Royal Family.

 - Service passport issued to civil servants carrying out official duties abroad.

 - Temporary passport issued in emergency conditions.
 This is a green passport valid for only 6 months.